 Tell students they are going to use the information they have learned to determine why President Hoover lost his campaign for re-election in 1932.
 Move to slide 10.
 Pass out the attached 1932 Election Fishbone handout and introduce students to the Fishbone strategy.
 Tell students that the Fishbone is used to assess the causes of an event.
 Point out that the fish head has been filled in to say, "Effect: President Hoover loses campaign for reelection."
 Tell students to use their new knowledge of Hoover’s presidency from the reading and the Bonus Army video to fill in the fishbone with the causes that led to Hoover losing his reelection for presidency.
 Have students work in pairs to complete the fishbone, then ask for volunteers to share their causes, continue sharing until all of the causes students have in common have been shared.

 Move to slide 11 and introduce students to the Six-Word Memoir strategy.
 Provide each student with a sticky note.
 Tell students to summarize why President Hoover lost the 1932 election in just six words.
-An example of a six-word memoir about Hoover is on slide 10: Economy was suffering, Hoover was blamed.
+Reference the Six-Word Memoir about Hoover on slide 11: Economy was suffering, Hoover was blamed.

 Ask for a few volunteers to share their memoirs and have students post their sticky note on the classroom door or wall as they leave for the day.